 Optimize frontend bundle size

-Large frontend bundles increase two billing line items: the edge bandwidth resource charge based on GB of data transferred as users download your JavaScript, CSS, and assets, and frontend request platform credits.
+Large frontend bundles increase two billing line items: the edge bandwidth resource charge based on GB of data transferred as users download your JavaScript, CSS, and assets, and edge request platform credits.
 Reduce bundle size to lower these costs and improve performance.

 Remove unused npm packages